KishoreKaushal/eXpOS/README.md

 3. Set up the application's stack.
 Set SP to point to the top of the stack.
 4. Compute the physical address corresponding to the logical address in SP.
 Then, copy the logical address of the first instruction (entry point) that much be fetched after IRET into this physical memory location and execute IRET.

+### Interrupts

+A program running in the unpriviledged mode may switch the machine back to the privileged mode using the trap instruction INT n, where n can take values from 4 to 18.
+The INT n instruction will result in the following:
+1. Increment the SP and transfer contents of IP register to the stack.
+(SP register holds the logical address of the top of the stack).
+2. IP is loaded with a value that depends on the value of n.
+3. Machine switches to privileged mode.

 ## 7. Running a user Program(unpriviledged mode)